 Solving the problem is a case of trial and error, using some mathematics and some informed guesswork.
 There is no one solution to the problem, and others may start and end at different points, but Thilo particularly wanted his solution to end at the Clifton Suspension bridge.
 When he finally cracked it he then walked the whole route – about 33 miles – and managed to do it all in a single day of more than12 hours walking.

 The ‘Bristol Bridge Walk’ is a fascinating, and sometimes spectacular, route that will take you into many of Bristol’s hidden nooks and crannies.
 Each bridge is an interesting feat of engineering with its own place in the history of the city.
 Unlike Thilo, you don’t have to do it all in one day. and you could maybe do it by bicycle if you are prepared to carry it up and down steps.

-Use the following links for more details of Thilo's route (right-click to download, click to view):
+Use the following links for more details of Thilo’s route:

-- Map of the city-centre section of the route (JPG, 402KB)
+- Map of the city-centre section of the route (PDF)

 The route pre-dates the new Finzel’s Reach bridge, so an entirely new solution will have to be found.